Responsibility

 Alternative and renewable raw materials

-Evonik uses a wide range of raw materials in the production of its products.
-Like technical goods and services, they are sourced from a variety of suppliers.
-Production inputs decreased from 8.3 million metric tons in 2021 to 7.7 million metric tons in 2022.
-Production output was 8.8 million metric tons.
-Evonik replaces CO2eq-intensive raw materials with alternatives wherever this is possible and competitive.
+Evonik uses numerous raw materials to manufacture its products, which, like technical goods and services, are sourced from a large number of different suppliers.
+The use of raw materials fell to 6.2 million tonnes in 2023 from 7.7 million tonnes in the previous year.
+The production volume was 7.5 million tons.
+Evonik replaces CO2e-intensive raw materials with alternatives wherever possible and competitive.

 PALM OIL